garrandall/popular-music-data/tracks/ice-ice-baby-glee-cast.md

 Love it or leave it
 You better gain way
 You better hit bull's eye
-The kid dont play
+The kid don't play
 If there was a problem
 Yo, I'll solve it
 Check out the hook while my DJ revolves it

 Ice Ice Baby Vanilla

 Now that the party is jumping
 With the bass kicked in, the Vegas are pumpin'